roadrunner-server/roadrunner/README.md

     <img alt="All releases" src="https://img.shields.io/github/downloads/roadrunner-server/roadrunner/total">
 </p>

-RoadRunner is an open-source (MIT licensed) high-performance PHP application server, load balancer, and process manager.
+RoadRunner is an open-source (MIT licensed) high-performance PHP application server, process manager written in Go and powered with plugins ❤️.
-It supports running as a service with the ability to extend its functionality on a per-project basis.
+It supports running as a service with the ability to extend its functionality on a per-project basis with plugins.

-RoadRunner includes PSR-7/PSR-17 compatible HTTP and HTTP/2 server and can be used to replace classic Nginx+FPM setup with much greater performance and flexibility.
+RoadRunner includes PSR-7/PSR-17 compatible HTTP and HTTP(S)/2/3 servers and can be used to replace classic Nginx+FPM setup with much greater performance and flexibility.
+RoadRunner features HTTP(S)/2/3 servers as just one of its many available plugins, but its capabilities extend far beyond:
+- Queue drivers: RabbitMQ, Kafka, SQS, Beanstalk, NATS, In-Memory.
+- KV drivers: Redis, Memcached, BoltDB, In-Memory.
+- Workflow state of the art engine: [Temporal](https://temporal.io)
+- gRPC server.
+For increased speed, the `protobuf` extension can be used.
+- HTTP(S)/2/3 server features automatic TLS management and middleware like: Static, Headers, gzip, prometheus (metrics), send (x-sendfile), OTEL, proxy_ip_parser, etc.
+- Embedded distribute lock plugin which manages access to shared resources.
+- Metrics server (you might easily expose your own).
+- WebSockets and Broadcast via [Centrifugo](https://centrifugal.dev) server.
+- SystemD-like services manager with auto-restarts, execution time limiter, etc.
+- And more 😉

 # Join our discord server: [Link](https://discord.gg/TFeEmCs)